dhirajbadu/taskmanagement/README.md

 expose the entity and repository.
 * In core layer we write a business logic and database tables and queries.
 * We have instroduced a DTO object to send and get data to the web layer.

+I have craete three table here.
+Task is for task data, TaskGroup is created to make the group dynamic and employee to make it dymanic for the assignee.
 ````
 # Test
 ````